finale-lua/luaosutils/README.md

 Asynchronous calls are the recommended option.
 They return a session variable that you maintain until the request completes.
 You return control to Finale and leave its Lua state open either with `finenv.RetainLuaState = true` or a dialog box or both.
 The completion function then finishes whatever needs to be done while running in the background.

 The completion function does not run in a separate thread, so you cannot wait on the request to complete directly within your script.
 You could, however, open a modal dialog box and allow it to wait for the completion function.
 A more user-friendly option would be a modeless dialog, because modeless dialogs do not block the user from completing other tasks.
-Be mindful of how long your script runs when running in the background.
+Be mindful of how long your completion function runs when running in the background, because it blocks the UI.

 You must keep a reference to the session until the callback is called.
 Your request is aborted if the session variable goes out of scope and is garbage-collected.
 Your request is also aborted if the Lua state that created it is closed.